LiamLeane/ForemanWindows/readme.md

 * choco-repo - **Optional** If set will change the choco repo to a new value (EG artifactory server)
 * deploymentShare - Path to the Windows install share
-* windowsInstallUsername - Username of an account with access to the install share
+* deploymentShareUser - Username of an account with access to the install share
-* windowsInstallPassword - Plaintext password of the account
+* deploymentSharePassword - Plaintext password of the account
+* ntp-server - **Optional** If set will update the NTP service to use the specified NTP server, otherwise uses NTP pool

 ![image](https://cloud.githubusercontent.com/assets/490726/15801868/94bc9bae-2a70-11e6-8c7d-d216e9c5157e.png)